dr-jam/ObjectPoolRPG-Exercise/README.md

 NOTE: Keep the values between 0-100.
 No limit to what you consider high or low.
 The values will be used for the combat portion in the next part.

 ## Stage 3 - Combat Algorithm
 Now that you have the characters and their skills ready, it's time to make them battle.

+### Stage 3.1 - Player Team Gets An Advantage
 But first, we should adjust some of the combat algorithm.

-### Part 3.1 - Player Team Gets An Advantage
+You are responsible for the following:
 * Assign the player team characters to be either a Ninja, a mushroom thrower, or a Monk
 * Override the `TakeDamage` function within the Ninja, mushroom thrower, and Monk class to calculate the health as:

 Health - (damageAmount - RandomAdvantageAmount)

 where the random advantage amount is between 0 and half of their vitality
-### Part 3.2 - Adjust Damages
+### Stage 3.2 - Adjust Damages
 Depending on the type of skills, it can have effects on a character's attributes aside from their health.

+You are responsible for the following:
 * Modify the base Attribute class to include the following
-  * Agility decreases by 5% and vigor decreases by 2% if the attack type is physical (ie. mushroom)
+  * When the attack type is physical (ie. mushroom), decrease agility by 5% and vigor by 2%
-  * Vitality decreases by 5% and vigor decreases by 2% if the attack type is spiritual
+  * When the attack type is spiritual, decrease vitality by 5% and vigor by 2%
-  * Both agility and vitality will decrease by 2% if the attack is magical
+  * When the attack type is magical, decrease both agility and vitality by 2%

-### Part 3.3 - Time For Battle
+### Stage 3.3 - Time For Battle
+Now it's finally time to simulate the battle.

+You are responsible for the following:
 * Use the `BattleActionHandler` class to simulate the combat
 * Within `StartBattle` function, display the health of each character in the console (Debug.Log)
 * Finish the `DeterminOrderOfAttack` function using a character's agility and vitality where the order will be descending according to the max average of both attributes.